 The discipline of psychosocial oncology is concerned with the psychological, social, behavioral and ethical aspects of cancer.
 This subspecialty addresses the two major psychological dimensions of cancer: the psychological responses of patients to cancer at all stages of the disease, and that of their families and caretakers; and the psychological, behavioral and social factors that may influence the disease process.
 Psychosocial oncology is an area of multi-disciplinary interest and has boundaries with the major specialties in oncology: the clinical disciplines (surgery, medicine, pediatrics, radiotherapy), epidemiology, immunology, endocrinology, biology, pathology, bioethics, palliative care, rehabilitation medicine, clinical trials research and decision making, as well as psychiatry and psychology.

 This international journal is published monthly.
 It will consider contributions to research of clinical and theoretical interest.
 Topics covered are wide-ranging and relate to the psychosocial aspects of cancer, including: epidemiology, quality of life, palliative and supportive care, psychiatry, psychology, sociology, social work, nursing and educational issues.

 Special reviews are offered from time to time.
 There is a section reviewing recently published books.
 A society news section is available for the dissemination of information relating to meetings, conferences and other society-related topics.
 Summary proceedings of important national and international symposia falling within the aims of the journal are presented.

 Questions or concerns regarding your subscription to the Psycho-Oncology Journal may be directed to the publisher, John Wiley & Sons Ltd..
-Please e-mail their Membership Advisor, Sharon Brooker, at firstname.lastname@example.org.
+Please e-mail their Membership Advisor, Lynne Harnett (firstname.lastname@example.org).
 Please also inform the Membership Advisor of any address or e-mail changes.